Tjosh007/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task to Display current directory contents in a long format
+Task to Display current directory contents, including hidden files (starting with .).
+Use the long format